 - U.S. citizens are permitted to enter Uzbekistan but usually need a visa.
 Please see the Country Specific Information on travel.state.gov for more details.

-- Only emergency ACS services are currently being offered.
+- American Citizen Services are currently being offered.
 Please contact ACSTashkent@state.gov.

 - Only emergency and Mission-critical IV and NIV services are currently being offered.
 Please contact TashkentIV@state.gov or (for NIV) ConsularTashkent@state.gov.